MicrosoftDocs/entra-docs/docs/identity/monitoring-health/quickstart-access-log-with-graph-api.md

 1. Set the API version to **beta**.

-1. Enter the following query and select **Run query**:
-    - https://graph.microsoft.com/v1.0/auditLogs/signIns?$filter=Status eq 'failure'&$filter=userDisplayName eq 'Isabella Simonsen'
+1. Enter the following query and select **Run query**: `https://graph.microsoft.com/v1.0/auditLogs/signIns?$filter=&$filter=userDisplayName eq 'Isabella Simonsen' and Status eq 'failure'`

 1. Review the query response and locate the **status** section of the response.